IvanSchulz/SolidCP/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Support Request
-about: Have a problem on your SolidCP?
-Ask for help at https://solidcp.com/forum/
+about: Have a problem on your FuseCP?
+Ask for help at https://fusecp.com/forum/
 title: ''
 labels: ''
 assignees: ''

 ---

-**Please submit support requests to https://solidcp.com/forum/ as this issue tracker is for code bugs & features.**
+**Please submit support requests to https://fusecp.com/forum/ as this issue tracker is for code bugs & features.**